Eomm/blog-posts/posts/bonus-error-handler.md

 })
 ```

-Now, lets assume the plugin may throw two errors: one you can ignore and one cannot be ignored:
+Now, let's assume that the plugin may throw two errors: one you can ignore and one cannot be ignored:

 ```js
 fastify.register((instance, ops, next) => {